a

 Data lake on AWS

 Another essential capability provided by Lake Formation is the ability to reformat data, making it suitable for various analytics tools such as Apache Parquet and Optimized Row Columnar (ORC).
-This ensures that the data is correctly structured and optimized for efficient analysis and processing.
+This ensures the data is correctly structured and optimized for efficient analysis and processing.

 Start your data lake formation by visiting here: